310mc/https-310mc.github.io-tl/source/_posts/idol_story/kanata_2.md

 Me?
 Um… Crap, I wasn’t planning on mentioning it…
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-is it a secret? now i’m even more curious.
+is it a [secret]? i am curious to hear.
 {% endbubble %}

 {% bubble Midori %}
 …It’s nothing big, really.
 Today’s my day off, so… I was exercising in the training room.
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-ah, work-outs, right? chiaki told me about it before. that’s very admirable of you, midori. good boy, gooood boy…♪
+ah, [work-outs], right? chiaki told me about it before. that is very admirable of you, midori. good boy, gooood boy…♪
 {% endbubble %}

 {% bubble Midori %}